 And that’s just on an average weekend downtown.
 During festivals and cultural events (particularly New Year's Eve), the city's night owls are expected to throw on a crazy outfit, down even more alcohol, and start singing in celebration!

-The nightlife in Reykjavík centres around the main shopping street; Laugavegur.
+The nightlife in Reykjavík centers around the main shopping street: Laugavegur.

 Here, in the center of Reykjavík, guests will discover all manner of restaurants and bars, some authentically Icelandic, others dedicated to movies ("Lebowski bar,” anyone?) or different themes (i.e., the tropical-themed "Bar Ananas").

 Alongside the bars are numerous shops, restaurants, and convenience stores, making a midnight snack easy to come by after the partying is all but over.

 Several bars and restaurants are located on the neighboring street, Hverfisgata, though this area is noticeably quieter.

 As you descend the main street, you will see that Laugavegur becomes Bankastræti, which then becomes Austurstræti.
 You can find bars along this entire strip also.

 None of the bars charge entrance fees unless a specific performance has been scheduled to play that night, at which point, you should be pleased for the live entertainment!

 Thankfully, this lack of entry fees means that you can casually stroll from one bar to another as you see fit.

 Strolling from bar to bar in the capital can also be a pleasant enough experience in itself.

 People fill the streets and, if you’re a local or long-time resident, you're bound to bump into someone you know (a positive or a negative, depending on the person, of course).

-People tend to have a few favourite bars, hopping between them as the night dictates.
-It’s very rare that people go out and stay in the same venue for the entire night.
+People tend to have a few favorite bars, hopping between them as the night dictates.
+It’s rare that people go out and stay in the same venue for the entire night.